dmitriz/cpsfy/README.md

 // call it exactly the same way breakfastLines(lines => console.log(lines))
 ```
-and from now on we'll never miss a breakfast. :smile:
+And from now on we'll never miss a breakfast.:smile:

 ## CPS function